403rd Wing: Operations at Keesler Air Force Base

-Airmen in the 403rd continued to routinely deploy during the second decade of the twenty-first century with deployments to Afghanistan and various other locations in Southwest Asia in September 2012, September 2013, November 2013, and 2015 in support of Operations Enduring Freedom, Freedom’s Sentinel and Inherent Resolve.
+Airmen in the 403rd continued to routinely deploy during the second decade of the twenty-first century with deployments to Afghanistan and various other locations in Southwest Asia in September 2012, September 2013, November 2013, and 2015 in support of Operations Enduring Freedom, Freedom's Sentinel and Inherent Resolve.
 During one deployment in May 2018, 403rd Airmen deployed to Al Udeid Air Base, Qatar, participated in the first dual-mission combat airdrop with Airmen assigned to the 774th Expeditionary Airlift Squadron at Bagram Airfield, Afghanistan.

 On 6 August 2010 the wing received operational control of the regular 345th Airlift Squadron "The Golden Eagles," the first C-130 active associate squadron in Air Mobility Command, and began integrating its personnel with the operations of the reserve 815th Airlift Squadron.
 However, on 21 March 2013, the wing announced that beginning in October 2013 it would be redeploying its 10 C-130J aircraft to Pope Air Force Base, North Carolina, in preparation for inactivation of the 815th under the Force Structure Action Implementation Plan.
 The associate active 345th was inactivated, while the 53d Weather Reconnaissance Squadron was unaffected.
 The transfer of the aircraft was delayed in early 2014 and the closure of the two airlift squadrons delayed on 28 July 2014 pending final plans in National Defense Authorization Act 2015 to shut down the 440th Airlift Wing at Pope.

 In April 2014 the 815th Airlift Squadron was scheduled for inactivation, but the order was amended in July later that year.
 Following the decision to keep the 815th Airlift Squadron, another maintenance squadron was activated to provide adequate aircraft maintenance.
 On 11 September 2016, the 803d Aircraft Maintenance Squadron was activated.
-The 36th Aeromedical Evacuation Squadron transferred from Pope Field, North Carolina in February 2016, while the 12th Operational Weather flight was also re-assigned to the 403rd in October 2017.
+The 36th Aeromedical Evacuation Squadron transferred from Pope Field, North Carolina in February 2016, while the 12th Operational Weather flight was also reassigned to the 403rd in October 2017.